Post-Pregnancy Lactation Diet for Breastfeeding Mothers

 Know the details on lactation diet when you are breastfeeding to increase milk formation.

 If you do not eat a balanced diet, the quantity of milk you produce may be reduced, but the quality of milk will have the right amount of nutrients, may be at the your expense.
-So you should always try to get a balanced diet.
-The feeding of special, nutrient-dense foods to nursing women is a practice in India.

 Required Calorie Intake for a Lactating or Breastfeeding Mother